 The Internal Revenue Service offers quite a few incentives and tax breaks to small businesses, but you must make sure your business meets the criteria to take proper advantage of these financial benefits.
 According to business news magazine Kiplinger, the odds you’ll be audited by the IRS are less than 2 percent.
 However, you don’t want to leave things to chance.

 Running a small business may give you a false sense of security that could lead you to disregard the need for adequate insurance.
 Granted, you may not need certain coverage.
 For example, if you’re a self-employed accountant working from home and your business model doesn’t involve inviting clients to your home office, you may be able to skip premises liability coverage.
 However, there are other types of business insurance you’ll likely need, such as professional liability insurance, which helps business owners recover costs incurred if errors or omissions are made in the services or goods the business produces, and general liability insurance, which covers claims for false advertising, property damage, and personal injury.
 Make sure to check with a commercial insurance agent about the coverage that applies to you.

 If you’re a small business owner, make sure to protect your business by purchasing the right insurance coverage.
-For affordable, reliable business insurance as well as homeowners, renters, motorcycle, and auto insurance, San Diego residents call on the trustworthy professionals at Altra Insurance Services.
+For affordable, reliable business insurance as well as homeowners, renters, motorcycle, and auto insurance in National City residents call on the trustworthy professionals at Altra Insurance Services.
 Reach out to us today at (619) 404-6311 to learn how we can satisfy all your insurance needs.